 As a member of the Dartmouth community:

 I am responsible for my own education.
-I will read, understand, and uphold the Academic Honor Principle.
+I will uphold the Academic Honor Principle.
 I will contribute to this community and conduct myself, here and in the wider world, in a manner worthy of my education.

 I affirm that in the Dartmouth community:

 We learn together.
 We teach one another.
 We create knowledge together.
-We treat ourselves and each other with dignity and respect.
+We treat ourselves and each other with dignity.
 We recognize that our diverse backgrounds broaden our understanding of the world.
-We appreciate that an honest and civil exchange of ideas – especially conflicting ones – strengthens our intellect and makes for an inclusive community.
+We appreciate the exchange of ideas – especially conflicting ones – strengthens our intellect and makes for an inclusive community.

 Fundamental to the principle of independent learning are the requirements of honesty and integrity in the performance of academic assignments, both in the classroom and outside.
 Dartmouth operates on the principle of academic honor, without proctoring of examinations.
 Any student who submits work which is not his or her own, or who commits other acts of academic dishonesty, violates the purposes of the College and is subject to disciplinary actions, up to and including suspension or separation.